morrownr/8821au-20210708/README.md

 Step 1: Open a terminal (Ctrl+Alt+T)

-Step 2: Update the system (select the option for the OS you are using)
+Step 2: Update system package information (select the option for the OS you are using)

+Note: If you do not regularly maintain your system by installing updated packages, it is a good idea to not only update package information buy to also install the packages that need to be updated followed by a system reboot.
+You can then restart the installation at spet 4.
 ```
     Option for Debian based distributions such as Ubuntu, Linux Mint, Kali and Raspberry Pi OS